Caitlin Clark and Angel Reese both make yet more WNBA history | KRDO

 With the WNBA now back in full-swing after the Olympic break, both Clark and Reese will hope to lead their respective teams into the postseason.

-Clark’s Fever (13-15) will face the Minnesota Lynx in its next game, while Reese’s Sky (11-16) will play the Connecticut Sun.
+Clark’s Fever (13-15) will face the Minnesota Lynx on Saturday in its next game, while Reese’s Sky (11-16) will play the Connecticut Sun on Friday.

 It seems that the more the superstar rookies play, the more records will fall this season.